 Overseas visitors as volunteers

-If you are an overseas visitor and you would like to do some volunteer work within Australia, first contact the Department of Immigration and Border Protection to make sure your visa allows this.
+If you are an overseas visitor and you would like to do some volunteer work within Australia, contact the Department of Immigration and Border Protection to make sure your visa allows this.

 Currently, you may be able to work as a volunteer whilst on a tourist visa if: